alethes/meteor-pages/README.md

 Examples
 --------

-THE EXAMPLES FOR VERSION 1.0.0 ARE TEMPORARILY UNAVAILABLE
+THE EXAMPLES FOR v1.0.0+ ARE TEMPORARILY UNAVAILABLE

 Currently, there are three examples:

 * most basic usage
-* `iron-router` integrations
+* *iron-router* integrations
 * using multiple collections

 If you experience any problems, make sure all the dependencies are installed (using Meteorite).
 Just run `mrt install` and Meteorite will install the dependencies.
 CoffeeScript is also required, so run `meteor add coffeescript`.